Water demand is the amount of water required to fulfill the demand of the consumers.

 g.
 Metering System

-Rate of water demand is more in the non metered system than in the metered system.
+The rate of water demand is more in the non-metered system than in the metered system.

 In the metered system, the bill of the water increases with an increase in water use.
 This limits the demand for water from increasing.

 The presence of the sewerage system increases the rate of water demand.

 The residents of the town or city will also be required more water for sanitary units such as closets, drainage, etc.

 i.
 Cost of Water